mohanmca/MohanLearningGround/src/main/md/BetterDeveloper/developer_vs_architect.md

   * Especially wrt the non-functional attributes of the system such as flexibility, scalability, reliability, fault tolerance etc.

 # How Architects should not function

-* It’s bad if architect keep telling other people how to code something specific after they stop coding themselves
+* It's bad if architect keep telling other people how to code something specific after they stop coding themselves
 * If the architecture is a mess and hard to develop for, architects should pay the price too, and not just developers.

 # Building analgoy with architecture

 * They think tearing down walls is hard but changing code is easy, so blueprints of programs aren't necessary.
-* Changing working code is hard – especially if we don't want to introduce bugs.
+* Changing working code is hard ï¿½ especially if we don't want to introduce bugs.
 * In this metaphor code is the equivalent of blueprints, the compiler is the builder, and the working software is the house.
 Building architects deal in blueprints, and software architects should deal in code.
 * Architects could be compared  to football coaches.
 They aren't playing football anymore.
 Or at least not very often.
 But know how to score goals.

 # My perception

 * Architects not necessarily need to code, if they coded in the past, and know the business domain well, and take part actively in building system with *skin in the game*
 * There are many architects (business architect, domain architect, security architect, solution architect, enterprise architect, application architect), Not everyone needs to code.
 * Dedicated application architect without "skin in the game" is counter productive and useless